 A fascination with the night sky is something that connects us all, no matter where we are in the world.
 There's something about the sight of a star-filled sky that makes you feel a sense of wonder at the scale of our universe and our place in it.
 That's why milky way photography, when done right, can produce some seriously impactful and memorable images.
-If you are a landscape photographer, nature photographer, or any other type of outdoor photographer, milky way pictures are a fantastic addition to your online portfolio that can set you apart and make clients notice you.
+If you are a landscape photographer, nature photographer, or any other type of outdoor photographer, milky way pictures are a fantastic addition to your online portfolio website that can set you apart and make clients notice you.

 That's because to successfully photograph the milky way galaxy, or at least the patch of it that is visible from Earth, you'll need a bit of technical know-how.
 You certainly don't have to go to photography school to master it, but it does take some careful planning, the right equipment, and an understanding of where and when to travel to capture that perfect photograph.